Hussi503/Interview-Questions/Kubernetes/New-question.md

 ---

-# 89. What are Kubernetes Operators?
+# 🔴89.
+What are Kubernetes Operators?
 Have you used them?

-## Production-Grade Interview Answer

 A **Kubernetes Operator** is a custom controller that extends Kubernetes to automate the lifecycle of complex applications.